ProtonVPN/win-app/README.md

 ## Solution

-ProtonVPN for Windows is created using C# and C++ programming languages, WPF and MVVM technologies.
+ProtonVPN Windows app is created using C# and C++ programming languages, WPF and MVVM technologies.
 The Visual Studio solution consists of a series of projects:
 - **ProtonVPN.App** - the main project which builds to ProtonVPN GUI app executable.
   It contains startup logic and GUI (view models and views).